sanjayatech-hub/TroubleshootingPC/README.md

 <h1>Common Software Troubleshooting Steps </h1>

+- Full troubleshoot details will be uploaded on a note later on...
 <h2>Description</h2>
 A detailed guide covering common software troubleshooting steps for Windows systems.
 It includes solutions for operating system performance issues, driver conflicts, application errors, and startup problems.
 The guide provides step-by-step instructions for using built-in tools like Windows Update, Device Manager, and System File Checker (SFC) to diagnose and resolve software-related issues effectively.
 <h2>Languages and Utilities Used</h2>